 By getting on with things sooner than later, those of you who did not jump on the January 1st “get fit” bandwagon, now is your chance!
-You still have time to get ahead of the game because summer is still a season off.
-The summer months are usually a common goal for people who set fitness goals since the desire to look their best so they can wear fun and sexy summer bikinis and swimsuits is at an all time high!
+You still have time to get ahead of the game!
+The summer months are usually a common goal for people that set fitness goals to look awesome and wear fun and sexy bikinis!

 Some of my workout suggestions include focusing on compound exercises since they hit multiple large muscle groups which helps to exert more effort during the workout and results in more fat burning!
 Examples of these exercises include leg exercises such as squats, leg press, leg curls and Romanian deadlifts.
 Chest exercises include barbell bench press and incline dumbbell press.
 Back exercises include barbell deadlifts, pullups, T-bar rows and bent-over rows.